 #6.
 Socks or Booties

-Hats provide protection for your infant by offering shade from the sun during summer and warmth throughout the winter.
+Hats protect your infant by offering shade from the sun during summer and warmth throughout the winter.

 Changing soiled nappies is a daunting task for most parents.
 Fortunately, these diapering must-haves can make the work easier for you.